jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 Task |labmodule|\.\ |labnum|\.8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-Note: This example was chosen as a very common use case, however AS3 has been extended to include BIG-IP security modules, FQDN, Service Discovery, and many more features.
+Note: This example was chosen as an everyday use case.
+However, AS3 has been extended to include many BIG-IP objects, including security modules, FQDN, Service Discovery, and many more features.
 Examples of those configurations can be found on CloudDocs_ and used in this lab.

-.. warning:: While looking for your AS3 created objects make sure you choose to view your partition specifically, or read-only for all.
+.. warning:: While looking for your AS3 created objects make sure you choose to view your partition individually, or read-only for all.

-Return to your BIGIP1 TMUI in Chrome; navigate around the UI and see the objects in our declaration have been created.
+Return to your BIGIP1 TMUI in Chrome; navigate around the UI and see the created objects from our declaration.

   |image10|

-.. seealso:: AS3 creates a partition for it to control based off whats defined in the declaration.
+.. seealso:: AS3 creates a partition for which it controls; this is defined in the declaration.
 There are many benefits to this design, small fault domain, environment-specific configuration, and organization.
 More information about this can be found in the AS3 FAQ_.

 This concludes Module 3 and configuring your application service on BIG-IP with F5 AS3.